F88/promidas/lib/repository/docs/USAGE.md

     - On each incoming request, first try to satisfy reads from the store (by id, or via random).
-    - When the store is empty or past a configured TTL, refresh it via `refreshSnapshot` and repopulate the map before serving results.
+    - When the store is empty or past a configured TTL, refresh it via `refreshSnapshot` and repopulate the store before serving results.

 - **Batch or CLI processing of multiple prototypes**
     - From a CLI or batch script, use the repository to fetch multiple prototypes in a